ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-overview.md

 ## Manage evidence

 Compliance Manager can store evidence of your implementation tasks for performing testing and validation of customer-managed controls.
-Evidence includes documents, files, screenshots, images, scripts, script output files, etc.

-In addition to customer uploaded evidence, for Action Items that are integrated with Secure Score, Compliance Manager automatically receives telemetry and creates an evidence record for you.
+Evidence includes documents, files, screenshots, images, scripts, script output files, etc. Compliance Manager also automatically receives telemetry and creates an evidence record for Action Items that are integrated with Secure Score.

 ## Templates

 Compliance Manager provides pre-configured templates for Assessments and allows you to create customized templates for customer-managed controls for your organization's compliance needs.
-New templates can be created by importing controls information from an Excel file, or you can create a new template from a copy of an existing template.
+New templates can be created by importing controls information from an Excel file, or you can create a template from a copy of an existing template.

 The pre-configured templates included with Compliance Manager are: